RUDOLPHUS CLAY DAVIS

 "I think they were living there shortly after their marriage and stayed in the house until 1917, when the whole family moved to San Franciscco." (jtlavoy Aug 24, 2016)

-1890 RC Davis becomes the sole owner (Knapp Store).
+1890 RC Davis becomes the sole owner (Knapp Store) Main & State Street, Columbia, Tuolumne County, Ca

-1917 They sell their home and the whole family Move from Columbia to San Francsiscco.
+1917 They sell their home and the whole family Move from Columbia to San Francisco.

 1918 - RC is still the owner of Knapp Block Property Main & State St, Columbia, CA